nextgenusability/next-gen-usabilty/README.md

 Contains the finalized coding scheme used in the analysis of qualitative data.
 It defines each code and categorizes them under major themes such as Technological, Organizational, Human, and Macroenvironmental factors.

 ## 🔄 EVOLUTION OF CODEBOOK-TOOLING
-Tracks the iterative development and refinement of the codebook specifically for the tooling study.
+Tracks the iterative development and refinement of the codebook specifically for the tooling (usability) study.
 This includes initial codes, revisions, and rationale behind changes.

 ## 🔄 Evolution of Codebook-ALL
-Similar to the tooling-specific evolution, but covers the broader study if multiple sub-studies were conducted.
-Shows the holistic evolution of all codebooks.
+Similar to the tooling-specific evolution, but covers the broader study (covering Parts B & C of transcript) if multiple sub-studies were conducted.
+Shows the holistic evolution of all codes in the broader study.

 ## 👩‍⚖️ Rater A
 ## 👨‍⚖️ Rater B